 IAM configuration fundamentally consists of the following elements:

-• Understanding the distinction between identity management and authentication can help you better comprehend how people are identified in a system.
+- Understanding the distinction between identity management and authentication can help you better comprehend how people are identified in a system.

-• How roles are defined in a system, and how people are given those roles.
+- How roles are defined in a system, and how people are given those roles.

-• Updating, deleting, and adding people’s roles in a system.
+- Updating, deleting, and adding people’s roles in a system.

-• Granting different levels of access to specific people or groups of people; and
+- Granting different levels of access to specific people or groups of people and

 The Importance of IAM

-IAM is a technology that businesses of all sizes can use, despite the misconception among IT experts that it is only appropriate for larger firms with higher budgets.
+IAM is a technology that businesses of all sizes can use despite the misconception among IT experts that it is only appropriate for larger firms with higher budgets.

-Identity and Access Management Best Practices
+12 Identity and Access Management Best Practices

-1) Clearly Define IAM Vision
+1) Clearly Define the IAM Vision

-The critical fundamental for successful Identity and Access Management (IAM) implementation is understanding it as a combination of technology solutions and business processes to manage identities and access corporate data and applications.
+The critical fundamental for successful IAM implementation is understanding it as combining technology solutions and business processes to manage identities and access corporate data and applications.

-• Build your current and future IT capabilities, such as cloud-based implementations based on the current IT and network infrastructure.
+- Build your current and future IT capabilities, such as cloud-based implementations based on the current IT and network infrastructure.

-• Engineer the roles between users and applications regarding privileges, rules, policies, and constraints.
+- Engineer the roles between users and applications regarding privileges, rules, policies, and constraints.

 2) Develop A Strong Foundation

-The assessment should ideally cover:
+The assessment should ideally cover the following:

-• Comparison between standard and in-house, and their versions
+- Comparison between standard and in-house and their versions

-• Identification of OS, third-party apps currently in use and mapping with the functionalities offered by the IAM program
+- Identification of OS, third-party apps currently in use, and mapping with the functionalities offered by the IAM program

-• Customizations made to fulfill new requirements
+- Customizations made to fulfill new requirements

-• Technological capabilities and limitations
+- Technological capabilities and limitations

 3) Stage-wise Implementation